jasonfleischer/JUCE-EQ/README.md

 ## Description

-Mac OS Simple equalizer built with XCode and the [JUCE](https://juce.com/) framework.
+A Mac OS simple equalizer built with XCode and the [JUCE](https://juce.com/) framework.
 It was built by following this tutorial:

 [Learn Modern C++ by Building an Audio Plugin (w/ JUCE Framework)](https://www.youtube.com/watch?v=i_Iq4_Kd7Rc&ab_channel=freeCodeCamp.org)